TMJ | TMD Treatment Pasadena TX

 What Are The Causes Of TMD?

-- Malalignment of the upper and lower jaws
+- A misaligned bite between the upper and lower jaws

 What Is Bruxism?